-The answer is clear - YES.
-It’s a myth, old wives tale, nonsense, false info, bad 411 to withhold water after your horse exercises.
+It’s a myth, old wives’ tale, nonsense, false info, bad 411 to withhold water after your horse exercises.

-Dr. Clair Thunes from Summit Equine Nutrition points out that “This is an old wives tale - to stop your horse from drinking after exercise.
+Dr. Clair Thunes from Summit Equine Nutrition points out that “This is an old wives tale – to stop your horse from drinking after exercise.
 Watch the horses coming out of the desert after FEI endurance races those horses get to drink as much as they want as soon as they want while they are still dripping sweat.
 Withholding water can reduce the total amount the horse drinks.”
-This can lead to dehydration (which is bad).
+This can lead to dehydration which is most definitely bad.

-The bottom line is that right after exercise, his thirst instinct is highest, then it starts to taper off.
-Now is the time to allow him to drink.
+Right after exercise, the thirst instinct is highest, then it starts to taper off.

 That’s one way to do it.

-To make things easy for you - you can hang a bucket or two in the cross ties to let your horse drink as soon as you come back to the barn.
+- To make things easy for you, hang a bucket or two in the cross ties to let your horse drink as soon as you come back to the barn.
 Then he can grab some water when he’s most thirsty and he doesn’t have to wait for you to untack, ice, groom, etc. before he goes back to his house or paddock.